-The mechanical tenkeyless keyboard QuickFire has been named our best compact mechanical keyboard, so it’s only fitting it shows up first in this list.
+The mechanical tenkeyless keyboard QuickFire has been named our best compact mechanical keyboard, so it’s only fitting it shows up first on this list.
 Affordable and proven by thousands of enthusiasts, this tenkeyless mechanical keyboard is sure to please.
-It’s available with 4 different Cherry-MX switches, and has a detachable USB cable for easy transportation.
-The USB cord channeled to come out of whichever side of the keyboard works best for you, and there’s a set of red WASD keyscaps, should you want to use them.
+It’s available with 4 different Cherry-MX switches and has a detachable USB cable for easy transportation.
+The USB cord channeled to come out of whichever side of the keyboard works best for you, and there’s a set of red WASD keycaps, should you want to use them.
 If you haven’t heard of CoolMaster before, they’re a company that focuses on gaming accessories and are known for great mechanical keyboards.
-I highly recommend you check out there tenkeyless version if you’re looking for something a little more lightweight.
+I highly recommend you check out their tenkeyless version if you’re looking for something a little more lightweight.

 Corsair Vengeance K65

 The K65 is an awesome looking mechanical tenkeyless!
 It features a brushed gunmetal aluminum chassis for a solid look and feel.
 The K65 comes with Cherry-MX Red mechanical switches and a detachable USB cable.
 It also has some features typically seen only on full-sized mechanical keyboards like dedicated volume control buttons and full key rollover.
 This TKL keyboard is definitely a sleek looking board that has all of the functionality a gaming or typist would ever need.

 Razer Tournament Mechanical Keyboard